robtweed/qewd-starter-kit-iris-networked/README.md

         %SYS> d start^%zmgsi(7100)

+Note 3: To exit the IRIS Terminal, simply type *h* (ie *halt*) and hit the *Enter* key.

-Note 3: Remember that if you stop and restart IRIS, you'll need to restart the *mgsi* SuperServer again.
+Note 4: Remember that if you stop and restart IRIS, you'll need to restart the *mgsi* SuperServer again.
 You might want to set up an automated IRIS startup script to do this (refer to InterSystems documentation).

-Note 4: In the instructions that follow, I'll be assuming that your IRIS system is listening on port 7041, and the IP address of the system on which IRIS is running (or the IRIS Container is running) is *192.168.1.100*.
+Note 5: In the instructions that follow, I'll be assuming that your IRIS system is listening on port 7041, and the IP address of the system on which IRIS is running (or the IRIS Container is running) is *192.168.1.100*.
 Adjust the examples appropriately for your system/configuration.

 IRIS is now ready for connection to QEWD.